Country Culture/Social Conditions

 Lexis Nexis Academic.
 Provides access to full text information from newspapers, magazines, company annual reports, and more, as well as legal and country information.

 Passport GMID.
 Provides key business intelligence on countries, companies, markets and consumers.
 Covers over 350 markets and 207 countries.
 Consumer Lifestyles country reports provide detailed information on consumers and their behavior.
 Mouse over Countries & Consumers and select Consumer Trends and Lifestyles.
 At the next display, select Consumer Lifestyles on the Analysis puldown and a country on the Geography pulldown and click Go.

 STAT-USA.
 (WSU Holland and Terrell Libraries - in-library access only; ask at the Reference Desk.)
 Provides access to National Trade Data Bank (NTDB) which contains country commercial guides, market research reports, import/export statistics, etc.

 International Monetary Fund International Financial Statistics.
 (In-library access only, CD-ROM, Holland and Terrell Reference Area.)
 This database is a standard source of international statistics on all aspects of international and domestic finance.
 Many of the time series are available from the 1940s forward.

 in subject is (exact) [name of country] guidebooks

-Travel guides provide information about the regions of a country, its history, culture, art, architecture, geography, and how to survive in country with practical information.
+Travel guides provide information about the regions of a country, its history, culture, art, architecture, geography, business etiquette and practices, and how to survive in country with practical information.